 Instructions

-This Mediterranean chickpea cucumber salad can be eaten as a complete meal for lunch or a light dinner.
-You can also serve it on a bed of greens such as butterleaf lettuce, kale, or chard.
+Enjoy this chickpea cucumber salad on its own as a light lunch or easy dinner.
+It’s also delicious served on a bed of greens like butter leaf lettuce, kale, or chard.

 📋 Recipe